juristr/juristr.github.com/_posts/2015-12-10-componentizing-workflow.md

 ---
 layout: post_new
-title: "Componentizing Workflow for Angular 2"
+title: "Componentizing Workflow for Angular"
 lead: "A possible (mental) workflow to split up your static HTML into components"
 show_img_in_detail: true
 coverimage: false